singh-man/books/crackingTheCoding/18_advancedTopics.md

 16.1O     Solution 2: Try creating a sorted list of births and a sorted list of deaths.
 Can you iterate through both, tracking the number of people alive at any one time?

-16.22    Option #2:Think about how anArraylist works.
-Can you use anArraylist for this?
+16.22    Option #2:Think about how an ArrayList works.
+Can you use an ArrayList for this?

 17.26	Solution  1: To understand the relationship between the union and the intersection of two sets, consider a Venn diagram (a diagram where one circle overlaps another circle).